angular/angular/aio/content/guide/security.md

 </code-example>

-The following is an example of a header specifically configured for Trusted Types and Angular applications that use any of the methods in Angular's [DomSanitizer](api/platform-browser/DomSanitizer) that bypasses security.
+An example of a header specifically configured for Trusted Types and Angular applications that use any of Angular's methods in [DomSanitizer](api/platform-browser/DomSanitizer) that bypasses security:

 <code-example format="html" language="html">